ConniCia/radical_cure/README.md

 R packages to install are 'ssh' and those listed in [code/R/_header.R](code/R/_header.R).

-C++ code is compiled useing gcc version 9.2.0.
+C++ code is compiled using gcc version 9.2.0.

 ## Repository structure